mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     if (statusManager.generationRequired(model)) { /* ... */ }
     ```

-    Unfortunately, it does not seem to be reliable.
-E.g., when changing something in the model, the API behaves correct in the first place.
-But after executing the "Synchronize" action, MPS for some reason believes that generation is not required any more (even though the change would have an effect on the output and "Synchronize" does not execute generation).
-This odd behavior can also be seen in the project view.
+    Unfortunately, it does'nt seem to be reliable, e.g. when changing something in the model, the API behaves correctly in the first place.
+But after executing the *Synchronize* action, MPS for some reason believes that generation is not required any more (even though the change would have an effect on the output and *Synchronize* doesn't execute the generation).
+This odd behavior can also be seen in the project view (note: this might be outdated information).

     {{ contribution_by('till-f') }}